-The Office of Conferences and Special Programs provides a centralized system for securing UMPI facilities and services for groups and individuals desiring to hold conferences, seminars, meetings, and banquets on campus.
+The Office of Conferences and Special Programs provides a centralized system for securing UMPI facilities and services for groups and individuals desiring to hold conferences, weddings, meetings, fundraisers, and/or banquets on campus.
 Both on and off-campus groups may reserve University facilities.